codecheckers/certificate-2025-007/README.md

+# CODECHECK repository

+This is the CODECHECK repository for the publication: **[Wind Tunnel Load Measurements of a Leading-Edge Inflatable Kite Rigid Scale Model](https://doi.org/10.5194/wes-2025-77)**.
+It is forked from author's repository associated with the publication.

+The reproduced figures can be found in the [codecheck/outputs](codecheck/outputs) directory.

-# Load Balance Analysis
+## Load Balance Analysis
 This repository contains code that transforms raw data measured into tables and plots used in a paper, titled "Wind Tunnel Load Measurements Of A Rigid Subscale Leading Edge Inflatable Kite" published Open-Source in Wind Energy science, [link].
 The raw data is from a subscale rigid leading-edge inflatable kite model measured during a Wind Tunnel campaign in the Open-Jet Facility of the TU Delft in April 2024.
 The data is published Open-Source and available on [Zenodo](10.5281/zenodo.14288467)

-## Installation Instructions
+### Installation Instructions
 1. Clone the repository:
     ```bash
     git clone https://github.com/jellepoland/load_balance_wind_tunnel_measurement_analysis_of_TUDELFT_V3_LEI_KITE_scale_model